skullface/ethics-notes/session-4.md

 #### Making Choices

-- “[A Basic Income for All](https://bostonreview.net/archives/BR25.5/vanparijs.html)” by Philippe Van Parijs (Boston Review, 2000)
 - Kai-Fu Lee,[_AI Superpowers_](https://www.indiebound.org/book/9781328546395), chapter 4 (Houghton Mifflin Harcourt, 2018)
 - ”[It’s already too late to stop the AI arms race—We must manage it instead](https://thebulletin.org/2016/09/its-already-too-late-to-stop-the-ai-arms-race-we-must-manage-it-instead/)” by Edward Moore Geist (Bulletin of the Atomic Scientists, 2016)
 - “[The Short-Term Impact of Unconditional Cash Transfers to the Poor](https://pubmed.ncbi.nlm.nih.gov/33087990/)” by Johannes Haushofer and Jeremy Shapiro (The Quarterly Journal of Economics, 2016)